Myths, Debunked

 Debunked: Catherine the Great Did Not Die Having Sex With a Horse

-The viral tale of Catherine the Great's death by horse is 18th-century political slander.
+The Catherine the Great horse myth, a viral tale of death by horse, is 18th-century political slander.
 Here is what the household actually recorded that day.

-Everyone repeats it: Einstein flunked math as a kid.
-His actual school certificate says the exact opposite, in writing, with a grade.
+Did Einstein fail math?
+Everyone repeats it, but his actual school certificate says the exact opposite, in writing, with a grade.

 Debunked: Medieval Scholars Never Believed the Earth Was Flat